 Mustang is a part of the old Trans-Himalaya salt trading road where salt, and other goods, were exchanged from Tibet to India.
 Being the little road from Tibet to India, the track followed the windy banks of the River Kali Gandaki and brought much necessary income to the place as well.
 As Upper Mustang is in the rain shadow of Dhaulagiri and Annapurna Himalayan ranges, water sources are extremely scares and life depends around animal husbandry and trade with Tibet.

-Conclusion Gautam Holidaysis one of the fast growing travel and Tour Company in Kathmandu, Nepal.
+Gautam Holidays is one of the fast growing travel and Tour Company in Kathmandu, Nepal.
 We will assist tour and trek lover to their dream destination.
 We will provide experiences guide, vehicle service, hotels etc.